 Where the pastor stands around the altar is also meaningful.
 From this place of relationship, where we remember the true gift of Christ, the pastor leads the people in worshiping God.
 When he speaks facing the altar, he is at those times speaking to God on behalf of the people.
 When he faces the congregation, he is speaking God’s Word to the people.
 He also delivers the gift of the Lord’s Supper from the altar.
 From the sacrifice of Christ, we receive His body and His blood.

 This post explains why the cross and altar are our focus in worship; how they are used reminds us of our deep relationship with God.
 The many things we place on the altar or use to dress the altar are also visual ways to teach about our faith.
-We'll learn about those things in the next post and other subsequent ones in this series.
 May these teachings be helpful as you encourage and educate young ones in the faith.